-Students can benefit from gaining valuable work experience during the year work placement which is optional in this programme.
+Students can benefit from gaining valuable work experience during the Integrated Placement Year which is optional in this programme.
 There are also study abroad and exchange opportunities available to students on the equine science degree.

 Part 3: Programme Structure for : BSc (Hons) Equine Science